-Warmer weather, long weekends and chicken on the grill – it must be May in Manitoba.
-If you’re just getting reacquainted with your barbecue, here are some tips to make your next grilled meal a success.
+Warmer weather, long weekends and chicken on the grill – it must be summer in Manitoba.
+If you’re just getting reacquainted with your barbecue, here are some tips to make your next grilled chicken meal a success.

 - Take chicken out of the fridge 30 – 45 minutes before you intend to cook it.
 Losing some of the fridge chill before grilling means the chicken will cook more evenly and a couple of minutes faster.

-- When you don’t have time to marinate your chicken, give it a quick flavour boost with a spice rub.
-Herb and Brown Sugar, and Sweet n Smokey Paprika are two of our favourites.
+- When you don’t have time to marinate your chicken, give it a quick flavour boost with a sprinkle of salt and few dry spices such as pepper, lemon pepper, paprika, basil or oregano.

 - Always throw out marinades and sauces that have touched raw chicken.
 To use a marinade as a basting or dipping sauce, double the marinade recipe then use half for marinating the chicken and save the other half for basting or dipping.

 - The best way to tell when chicken is perfectly cooked is to use a digital meat thermometer.
-Crossing your fingers, poking the chicken, or slicing it open aren’t nearly as helpful as a good thermometer.
-Grill chicken pieces to 170F, burgers to 175F and whole birds to 180F.
+Grill chicken pieces and ground chicken burgers to 165F, and whole chicken to 180F.